r6h/r6h.github.io/_posts/2023-06-28-Relevant Writeup_en.md

 |_  message_signing: disabled (dangerous, but default)
 ```

-We see the machine is running SMB so let's enumerate it.
+We saw that the machine is running SMB, so let's enumerate it.

 ![SMB enum result 1](/assets/posts/relevant/1.png)